Chart Color Schemes

 Infrastructure

-St George has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+St George has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact the region: Ampol Residual Land Portfolio at 104 Victoria Street, St George.
-Other notable projects include Arrow Energy Surat Gas Project in Queensland, Southern Rez, and the Queensland New South Wales Interconnector.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the area: Ampol Residual Land Portfolio - 104 Victoria Street, St George.
+Other key projects include Arrow Energy Surat Gas Project, Queensland Southern Rez, and Queensland New South Wales Interconnector.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.